chrhlnd/streplace/README.md

 Its a light weight format that feels natural for me to type, and has the possiblity of being stream interpreted.

 The rules are simple specify words seperated by white space.
-Carrige return is a delimiter unless its preceeded by a ',' then it is an extension of the previous line.
+Carrige return is a delimiter unless the next non whitespace token is ',' then it is an extension of the previous line.

 line comments are started with #